 Bystanders who have knowledge of these "red flags" and intervene in situations that elicit concern can reduce the likelihood of a sexual crime happening.
-As a community we can reduce the overall likelihood that sexual assault occurs if we reduce vulnerability and access to potential victims.
+As a community we can reduce the overall likelihood that sexual assault, dating violence, domestic violence and stalking (DVSAS) occur if we reduce vulnerability and access to potential victims.